paypal-examples/paypal-android-sdk-demo-app/README.md

 When complete, the demo app will redirect to a confirmation screen.

+## ⚠️ Demo Keystore

+This repo inlcudes a [debug.keystore](app/keystores/debug.keystore) for signing debug versions of the demo app.
+This is necessary for deep linking since the `assetlinks.json` includes a `sha256` fingerprint derived from the debug signing key embedded in this repository.

+In a production setting, your keystore should not be public.
+We are only including it in this project to allow you to sign a local build of the demo app with a sha256 fingerprint that is valid for Android app links destined for the demo server.

 ## 📍 Where to Find Key Business Logic

 If you want to skip UI details and jump straight into the **business logic** (server calls and SDK integrations) of the demo app, here are the main files: